brianpetro/obsidian-smart-connections/README.md

 # 🧩 Smart Connections: AI-Powered Note Connections for Obsidian
 Ever felt overwhelmed by a growing collection of notes in Obsidian, wondering how to uncover hidden connections and insights?
 Discover Smart Connections, an AI-powered plugin that transforms your note-taking experience and helps you tap into the full potential of your ideas.

 Our goal is to democratize access to AI technology and empower individuals with innovative tools.
-By creating open-source AI solutions like Smart Connections, we're breaking down barriers and ensuring that Obsidian users of all backgrounds can benefit from AI-enhanced productivity and creativity.

 Imagine a world where the power of AI is harnessed to amplify the knowledge and insights hidden within your notes, making the entire Obsidian community more interconnected and insightful.

 As an Obsidian enthusiast and AI researcher, I experienced firsthand the challenges of managing and connecting a growing vault of notes.
-I remember spending hours trying to find the perfect link between ideas or the insight that would spark a new project.

 It was during one of these late-night note-sifting sessions that I realized the potential of AI to transform the way we interact with our notes.
 Driven by this revelation, I dedicated myself to developing Smart Connections, an open-source plugin designed to bring the power of AI to every Obsidian user and unlock the true potential of their ideas.

 [Introducing Smart Connections](https://wfhbrian.com/introducing-obsidian-smart-connections/), your AI-powered plugin for [Obsidian](https://obsidian.md/).
 With features like [Smart View](#smart-view) for real-time relevant note suggestions and [Smart Chat](#smart-chat-transform-your-notes-into-interactive-conversations) for  chatting with your notes, Smart Connections makes it easier than ever to stay organized and uncover hidden connections between your notes.
 Its intuitive interface and customizable settings ensure a seamless experience, tailored to your unique needs and preferences.